 TRPA conducts on-going monitoring to inform transportation policy and programs with the goal of providing a successful multi-modal transportation system that appeals to users, supports mobility needs, and decreases dependency on the private automobile.
 TRPA has been monitoring transportation performance since the early 1970s including traffic counts, travel mode choice, and demographic and air quality trends so that planners can evaluate the Lake Tahoe Region’s transportation system and use best available science to inform policy-making.
 The 2016 FAST Act requires states and MPOs to develop targets for specific performance measures related to safety, transit, and roadway/bridge conditions.
 To comply with FAST Act regulations, TRPA has prioritized identifying performance measures and setting targets for transit to help transit agencies improve the efficiency and effectiveness of the level of service they provide in Tahoe.

-Lake clarity measurements have been taken continuously by UC Davis Tahoe Environmental Research Center (TERC) since 1968, when a white disk, called the Secchi disk, could be seen down to 102.4 feet.
+Lake clarity measurements have been taken continuously by UC Davis Tahoe Environmental Research Center (TERC) since 1968, when a white disk, called the Secchi disk, could be seen down to 102 feet.
 It is one of the longest, unbroken clarity records in the world.
 Secchi depth is the most widely used method of clarity measurement, and the values are consistent with laser-based measurements also taken by TERC researchers.
-Water transparency in Lake Tahoe is largely controlled by particles blocking light penetration either by scattering or by absorption.
-The decline in transparency is likely a result of additions of fine sediment particles and growth of phytoplankton (algae) mainly from stormwater runoff, stream erosion, atmospheric deposition, and changes to lake mixing.
+Water transparency in Lake Tahoe is controlled by fine particles blocking light penetration either by scattering or by absorption.
+The decline in transparency is the result of accumplation of fine sediment particles and growth of small phytoplankton (algae).
+Fine sediments and nutirents are transporated to the lake by stormwater runoff, stream erosion, and through atmospheric deposition.

 Lake Tahoe Info tracks many other monitoring programs.
 Click the Other Monitoring Programs link to see the full suite of monitoring activities in the basin.
 These other monitoring programs are no less important than the featured programs above, but LT Info has not yet integrated an inventory of individual monitoring sites or the actual observed data for these other pgorams.